JohnReillyMurray/DiscordBot/README.md

 Forked from <a href="https://github.com/chalda/DiscordBot">chalsa's DiscordBot</a>

-The goal is too have a somewhat useful bot that can be easily managed by user's roles and the channel commands were called in. the bot is also designed to be able to handle permissions from multiple servers at once.
+The goal is too have a somewhat useful bot that can be easily managed by user's roles and the channel commands were called in.
+The bot was desgined with a twitch streamer's community discord in mind.

 # Features:
 - !say text => echos text
 - !alias => create custom shorthand commands in channel!
 - !imguralbum => returns a random picture from an imgur album
-- channel management!
+- make checks for when twitch streams go live

 And much more!
 Try !help to get a full list of available commands